LSSTDESC/chroma/README.md

 chroma
 ======

-Investigations of the effects of differential chromatic dispersion on the LSST PSF.
+Investigations of chromatic PSF effects and implications for studies of weak gravitational lensing.